-The Checklist Manifesto: How to Get Things Right — Surgeon and New Yorker writer Atul Gawande explores how using a humble checklist can reduce simple human errors and save lives, money, and time.
+The Checklist Manifesto — Surgeon and New Yorker writer Atul Gawande explores how using a humble checklist can reduce simple human errors and save lives, money, and time.

 The Kite Runner — An engaging and vivid novel with an unforgettable story about family, friendship, and redemption, told against the backdrop of Afghanistan in the 1970s and ’80s.